The History of Flat Caps - The Classic Lid - Ireland and Beyond

 Cheap practicality:

-As for the military, smaller profile caps offered good enough protection while also being less likely to get in the way or block vision while marching in tight formation.
+We see in the 19th century military smaller profile caps being adopted; offering 'good enough' protection while also being less likely to get in the way or block vision while marching in tight formation.
 The need for large showy headcovers in order to identify troops in the field (or to intimidate the enemy) was slowly fading.
 Forage caps, keppies, etc were cheaper and more efficient.

 And Then There's Cricket

-Here's the most shocking, most likely, and amusing origin of the flat cap: It may have been a baseball cap.
+Here's the most shocking and amusing possible origin of the flat cap: It may have been a baseball cap.

 That’s right folks.
 Our beloved flat caps, driving caps, newsboy caps, peaky blinders, scally caps…ALL of these styles have echoes from the ancient history of Cricket and Baseball.